Oksana Chusovitina: Uzbekistan

 After the 1992 Olympics, when the former Soviet gymnasts returned to their home republics, Chusovitina began competing for Uzbekistan and continued training with Uzbekistan head coach Svetlana Kuznetsova, also her personal coach.
 Conditions at the national training facility in Tashkent were far worse than the Soviet Round Lake training center, so Chusovitina practiced on antiquated, and in some cases, unsafe equipment.
 In spite of this setback, she was able to consistently produce world-class routines.

 Chusovitina represented Uzbekistan from 1993 to 2006, and competed for them at the 1996, 2000, and 2004 Olympics, the 1994, 1998, and 2002 Asian Games, and the 1994 and 2001 Goodwill Games.
 During this era, she was the strongest gymnast on the Uzbekistan national team, earning more than 70 medals in international competitions and qualifying to the Olympics three times.

+By 1996, at age 20, Chusovitina was considered an "older" gymnast; her changes in personal style and participation in professional meets to gain experience for international competition were assumed to be preparations for her retirement.
+She said in an interview that while she could not recommend a particular strategy to other "older" gymnasts in general, "if you really want to do it, you can do it at any age".